elmtree-askmo/cloudcannon-app/content/learn/psychology/provide-an-example-of-a-case-study-that-illustrates-behavioral-selection.md

 seo:
   title: QuickTakes | Psychology
   page_description: >-
-    A notable case study illustrating behavioral selection through the long-term experiment on Russian foxes, focusing on selective breeding for tameness and its implications on behavior and genetics.
+    This case study details the long-term experiment on Russian foxes that illustrates behavioral selection through selective breeding for tameness, showcasing the impact of selective pressures on behavior and physical traits.
   page_keywords: >-
-    behavioral selection,russian foxes,selective breeding,tameness,animal behavior,phenotypic changes,domestication,evolution,genetics,Institute of Cytology and Genetics
+    Russian foxes, behavioral selection, selective breeding, tameness, Vulpes vulpes, Institute of Cytology and Genetics, domestication, genetics, phenotypic changes, evolution
 author: QuickTakes
 question: >-
     Provide an example of a case study that illustrates behavioral selection.